ppy/osu-wiki/wiki/Tournaments/TEMPLATE.md

 ## Organisation

-The {TOURNAMENT_NAME} is run by various community members by distributing the multitude of tasks into various fields of responsibility.
+The {TITLE} is run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Member(s) |
 | :-- | :-- |